pwill500/rubiks-trainer/README.txt

+This is a Rubik's cube trainer that I created using Python and Pygame.
+It can help users solve a 2x2 rubik's cube with the beginner method or the 3x3 with the CFOP speedsolving method.

 to do:
 -------- overall --------
-1. allow user to return to case selection from large cube graphic screen as opposed to going back to previous stage
-2. include sound to eliminate need to read the screen
+1. include sound to eliminate need to read the screen

--------- 3x3 stuff --------
-1. adjust line spacing for opposite and adjacent
-    - the three separate lines on top, bottom, or side are touching in places, make sure that we have space between all

-2. outline white arrows in black for cw and ccw cases

-3. include info for people with no background
+2. include info for people with no background
     - move notation
     - start with solving white
     - match case and then turn down to operate on front